NathanMalta/TargetAcquisition/README.md

 ![reward graph](https://github.com/NathanMalta/TargetAcquisition/blob/master/media/imgs/reward.png)

 Initially, the algorithm performs very poorly, as shown in the following video.
 The vehicle turns quickly away from the target it should be pointed at, resulting in a high negative reward.
+Note that the following videos are best viewed in full screen.

 https://github.com/NathanMalta/TargetAcquisition/assets/5125254/c3e84b67-807e-4d81-8aaa-696cbbcfdc32